bzareva/star-wars-universe-0.1/README.md

 of rank GRAND_MASTER and must be multiplier positive number of type double).<br/>

 - **_demote_jedi [jedi_name] [multiplier]:_**<br/>
-Reduced the rank of the submitted Jedi by one rank down the ladder and lowers its strength by formula jedi_strength -= (multiplier * jedi_strength) (cannot be lowered further) of rank YOUNGLING and multiplier must be positive number of type double).<br/>
+Decreases the rank of the given Jedi by one rank down the ladder and lowers its strength by formula jedi_strength -= (multiplier * jedi_strength) (cannot be lowered further of rank YOUNGLING and multiplier must be positive number of type double).<br/>

 - **_get_strongest_jedi [planet_name]:_**<br/>
-Displays information about the strongest Jedi of the submitted planet (with the greatest force).<br/>
+Outputs information about the strongest Jedi of the submitted planet (with the greatest force).<br/>

 - **_get_youngest_jedi [planet_name] [jedi_rank]:_**<br/>
 Brings out the youngest Jedi inhabiting the given planet and has the corresponding rank